TariqAHassan/MelReformer/README.md

 So, drawing inspiration from ViT, I propose "folding"/stacking $n$ adjaent columns on top of one another, feeding them into the transformer, and then "unfolding"/unstacking the output.
 In the experimental results shown below,
 $n=32$ was used.

+This folding/stacking trick is quite appealing because, if made to work properly, it provides a way to model extremely long pieces of music directly from the raw audio.
+The arthmatic here is quite simple.
+If $n=32$, and 23 seconds of audio results in 2048 melspectrogram columns, then the transformer only needs to model 64 time steps.
+If we increase the length of the audio by `8x` we would be able to model 184 seconds (~3 minutes) of audio, while only needing to model 512 timesteps in the decoder.
+It remains to be seen if this can actually be done of course, and if so under what values of $n$.

 ## Experiments